 Part 1 (prominent discrete tones)

-NOTE 1 Since some ITT equipment emit discrete tones in the 16 kHz octave band, the tone-to-noise ratio or the prominence ratio can be computed for these tones in accordance with the procedures in this document in an attempt to quantify their relative levels.
-However, the prominence criteria in either 11.6 or 12.7 cannot be applied, since there is no supporting psychoacoustical data on such high-frequency discrete tones.
+NOTE 1 Since some ITT equipment emit discrete tones (see 4.2.2) in the 16 kHz octave band, the tone-to-noise ratio or the prominence ratio can be computed for these tones in accordance with the procedures in this Standard in an attempt to quantify their relative levels.
+However, the prominence criteria in either 11.5 or 12.6 cannot be applied, since there is no supporting psychoacoustical data on such high-frequency discrete tones.

-Declaration of product noise emissions in accordance with ECMA-109[1] offers the option of stating whether there are prominent discrete tones in the noise emissions of a product, as determined by this document.
-Other standards, or other noise test codes relating to products besides ITT equipment, can also refer to this document for the declaration of prominent discrete tones.
-For the purposes of such declarations, either the tone-to-noise ratio method or the prominence ratio method may be used, unless otherwise specified in the standard or noise test code.
+Declaration of product noise emissions in accordance with ECMA-109[1] offers the option of stating whether there are prominent discrete tones in the noise emissions of a product, as determined by ECMA-418-1.
+Other standards, or other noise test codes (see 4.1.3) relating to products besides ITT equipment, can also refer to ECMA-418-1 for the declaration of prominent discrete tones.
+For the purposes of such declarations, either the tone-to-noise ratio method or the prominence ratio method may be used, unless otherwise specified in the standard or noise test code (see 4.1.4, referencing document).

 NOTE 2 The tone-to-noise ratio method can prove to be more accurate for multiple tones in adjacent critical bands, for example when strong harmonics exist.
 The prominence ratio method can be more effective for multiple tones within the same critical band and is more readily automated to handle such cases.